im-chinmayakumar/databricks-14-days-ai-challenge/README.md

 from the **Databricks 14 Days AI Challenge**.

-The goal of this challenge is to progressively build skills in **Databricks, Apache Spark, and data engineering**, moving from foundations to production-grade pipelines.
+The goal of this challenge is to progressively build skills in **Databricks, Apache Spark, and data engineering**, moving from foundations to **production-grade data pipelines and analytics**.

 ---